apdavison/fairgraph/doc/contributing.rst

 Look through the GitHub issues for bugs.
 Anything is open to whoever wants to implement it.
 Changes should be proposed through pull requests.

+Planned work is organised with `milestones`_ on the issue tracker: each milestone collects the issues intended for a given release, so the milestone list serves as the project roadmap.
+Issues labelled ``task`` are maintenance and code-quality work rather than user-facing changes.

 Improve documentation
 ---------------------